-RETURN East Coast Road Trip CANADA: Nova Scotia to Toronto
+RETURN East Coast Canada Road Trip: Nova Scotia to Toronto

-I’ll calculate this return trip route as though you ended your Toronto to Nova Scotia road trip in Newfoundland and Cape Breton Island.
-The fastest route from North Sydney NS to Toronto is about 2,000 km (1,240 miles) and 19.5 hours.
-I suggest two overnight stops: first at a lighthouse in Nova Scotia, and then at a resort in Quebec.
+But if you’re returning from Cape Breton Nova Scotia to Toronto, the fastest driving route from North Sydney is 20.5 hours (about 2,000 km).
+I suggest two overnight stops: First at a lighthouse in Nova Scotia, and then at a resort in Quebec.

-Staying at Cape D’or Lighthouse in Nova Scotia was certainly one of my highlights!
-Not only are you surrounded by gorgeous cliffs, the host serves up incredible meals.
+Staying at Cape D’or Lighthouse in Nova Scotia was certainly one of my highlights.
+Not only are you surrounded by gorgeous 600-foot cliffs, but the host serves up incredible meals.
 Note: the last stretch of road is remote and bumpy, so fuel up at Parrsboro and drive slowly.
 Also, it’s an uphill climb back to your car, so pack an overnight bag.

-Nearby sites you really should explore include Advocate Harbour boat tours, day hikes at Cape Chignecto Provincial Park, and Joggins Fossil Cliffs.
+If possible, dedicate some time to explore things to do on the Bay of Fundy, many near or on your way to the lighthouse.
+This includes Advocate Harbour boat tours, day hikes at Cape Chignecto Provincial Park, and Joggins Fossil Cliffs.
 Advocate Harbour is also a fantastic place to witness the Bay of Fundy’s incredible tides.
 It’s the perfect final day in Nova Scotia on your East Coast Canada road trip!

 If you’re coming from North Sydney on Cape Breton Island, it’s a 5-hour drive to Cape d’Or Lighthouse.
 Spend the rest of your travel day at Advocate Harbour and Cape Chignecto Provincial Park.
-Then make a quick stop at Joggins Fossil Cliffs on your drive back to Quebec.
+The next morning, make a quick stop at Joggins Fossil Cliffs.

 Choose the final night of your East Coast Canada road trip carefully.
-It’s been a beautiful drive from Toronto to Nova Scotia, but a long one.
+It’s been a beautiful Toronto to Nova Scotia drive, but a long one.
 End it with a treat!

-Here are three excellent resorts halfway between Cape d’Or Lighthouse and Toronto.
+Here are three excellent resorts to consider on your drive from Cape d’Or Lighthouse in Nova Scotia to Toronto.

 QUEBEC Resort Idea 1: Montmagny

-Hôtels l’Oiselière Montmagny might just be the perfect halfway-point between Cape d’Or Lighthouse and Toronto.
+Hôtels l’Oiselière Montmagny might just be the perfect halfway-point between Cape d’Or Lighthouse, Nova Scotia and Toronto.
 It’s 8.5 hours from the lighthouse and 8 hours from Toronto.
 Plus, it’s easy to access just off the highway.
-And it frees you up to drive along the faster Trans-Canada Highway south of the St. Lawrence River.
+And it frees you to take the faster Trans-Canada Highway south of the St. Lawrence River.